 In Madrid, callos is traditionally made with beef or pork tripe, pork snout and trotters, chorizo, serrano ham, morcilla, pimenton, and soup vegetables like carrot and onion.
 It’s cooked slowly until the tripe is tender and the broth becomes rich in gelatin from the pork bones and cartilage.

 Callos is one of my favorite Spanish foods and something we enjoy often in the Philippines.
-The Philippine version is made with chickpeas which they don’t seem to use in Spain.
+The Philippine version is made with chickpeas which they don’t seem to use in Spain, at least not in Madrid.

 31. Fabada Asturiana